needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

 There are three tabs that you can use to set up your HDRP Project for different use cases.
 * [HDRP](#HDRPTab): Use this tab to set up a default HDRP Project.
 * [HDRP + VR](#VRTab): Use this tab to set up your HDRP Project and enable support for virtual reality.
 * [HDRP + DXR](#DXRTab): Use this tab to set up your HDRP Project and enable support for ray tracing.

-Each configuration is separated in two scopes:
+Also every configuration is separated into two scopes:

-- **Global:** Changes the configuration settings in the Unity Editor, [HDRP Global Settings](Default-Settings-Window.md), or Graphics Settings'  [HDRP Asset](HDRP-Asset.md)
+- **Global:** These settings are either in the Unity Editor, or in the [HDRP Asset](HDRP-Asset.md) set in Graphics Settings.
-- **Current Quality:** Changes the configuration settings in the [HDRP Asset](HDRP-Asset.md) set in Quality Settings.
-If no asset is assigned in Quality Settings, this mode uses the [HDRP Asset](HDRP-Asset.md) set in Graphics Settings.
+- **Current Quality:** These settings in the [HDRP Asset](HDRP-Asset.md) set in Quality Settings.
+If there is no HDRP Asset set in Quality Settings, HDRP uses the one in global above.

 <a name="HDRPTab"></a>